Therapy Dog Commercial Services

-In 2014 Richard Katz launched Pet Therapy Advisers after retiring from a 35-year career as a corporate HR executive, management consultant, and entrepreneur.
+In 2014 Richard Katz launched K9 Ambassadors after retiring from a 35-year career as a corporate HR executive, management consultant, and entrepreneur.

-As a registered therapy dog handler for the UCLA Health System, Richard was constantly asked by hospital staff, patients and their families, as I made my rounds with my standard poodle, Rudy, how one could become a qualified animal therapy handler.
+As a registered therapy dog handler for the UCLA Health System, Richard was asked continuously by hospital staff, patients, and their families.
+I made my rounds with my standard poodle, Rudy, about how one could become a qualified animal therapy handler.

-Market research led me to the conclusion that the general public would benefit by taking a neutral, introductory course called, Rudy on Rounds: How to Become a Qualified Animal Therapy Handler.
+Market research led me to conclude that the general public would benefit by taking a neutral, introductory course called Rudy on Rounds: How to Certify Your Pet as a Therapy Dog

 The number of colleges offering this introductory course has grown from Orange Coast College, in 2015, to 8 community colleges.